Skip to main content

 At times, I felt a twinge of jealousy or worry, like any person who cares deeply.
 But I learned to manage those feelings, understanding that they were my responsibility, not hers.
 Accepting this made me more self-aware and strengthened our bond.

 I also appreciated her personality more.
 She was thoughtful, kind, and independent.
-Even through a screen, I could sense her authenticity.
+Even from the very beginning, I could sense her authenticity.
 Her love for little things—like a favorite song, a book, or a sparrow—showed me her gentle side.
 These details became important markers of our connection.

 I learned the power of listening and responding thoughtfully.
 Our chats weren’t always about deep confessions—they were often about everyday life.
 Yet, every ordinary conversation carried a sense of care, of understanding, and of mutual respect.
 This taught me that meaningful connections aren’t always loud—they can be quiet, consistent, and sincere.

-Through Part 17, I began to feel more balanced.
+I began to feel more balanced.
 I could care for Shy without anxiety, celebrate her happiness without expectation, and enjoy our small moments without pressure.
-Love, I realized, could exist peacefully and patiently—even in an online friendship.
+Love, I realized, could exist peacefully and patiently— even without sharing the same space

 Comments